-Donna plays roles in upcoming Irish film ‘One Sweet Hour’
+Role of Amara in Irish film ‘One Sweet Hour’ (2026).
+Directed by Declan Recks.

 JANE EYRE. bertha mason.
 THE GATE, dublin